-*- coding: utf-8 -*-

 Dump JSON Lines (jsonl) files incrementally, supporting both uncompressed and compressed formats and allowing custom serialization and opener callbacks.

-Dump the data to an uncompressed file at the specified path.
+Dump the data to an uncompressed file at the specified path

 import jsonl